akeneo/pim-docs/cookbook/ui_customization/create_a_new_field_type.rst

 How to add a new field type
 ===========================

-If you want a custom rendering for one of your attributes, attribute type or reference data you need to create a new field type.
+If you want a custom rendering for one of your attributes, attribute types or reference data you need to create a new field type.
 In this cookbook, we will go through each step needed to create a custom field type.

-Let's say that we want to have a slider to represent each "number attribute" that have a minimum and a maximum value limit.
+Let's say we want to have a slider to represent each "number attribute" having a minimum and a maximum value limit.

 Before diving into code, we need to understand what's going on under the hood:

  - In akeneo, we have attributes with properties and an attribute type.
-In 1.3 the rendering of an attribute was driven by it's attribute type.
+In 1.3 the rendering of an attribute was driven by its attribute type.
 In 1.4 we introduced a field provider.
  - This field provider gets an attribute and returns a field type
  - In the `form_extensions.yml` or in the `form_extensions` folder of your `Ressources/config` bundle's folder you can map this field to the actual requirejs module
  - The requirejs module contains the field's logic

-Here is a representation of this process:
+Here is a representation of this architecture:

 .. image:: field_process.png